 It seemed the results of Test Able were less cataclysmic than expected.
-There were no casualties, no tidal waves, and no earthquakes.
-Many observers and members of the press expressed their disappointment and left; thus missing what would be the big show, Test Baker on 25 July.
+There were no casualties, no tidal waves, no earthquakes.
+Many observers and members of the press expressed their disappointment and left.
+They would miss what would be the big show, Test Baker on 25 July.

 (Excerpted from Operation Crossroads – Lest We Forget! by William L. McGee)